r-spatial/rgee/paper.md

 : Download functions provided by package rgee. \label{table:1}

-The upload process follows the same logic.
-In rgee we implement `raster_as_ee`, `stars_as_ee` for upload images and sf_as_ee for vector data.
-Large uploads are just possible with an active Google Cloud Storage account.
-The next example illustrate the benefit of the I/O module which permits a seamless integration between rgee and ggplot2 to display metadata.

 |         	|                 	|      FROM     	|       TO      	|            RETURN           	|
 |---------	|-----------------	|:-------------:	|:-------------:	|:---------------------------:	|